 Make the Crepes:

 - Cover the batter and let sit for 1-2 hours in the refrigerator.

 - Heat up a small 5" or 6" small frying pan and grease with a little oil.

-- Pour about 2 Tbsp of batter into the frying pan.
+- Pour about 2 tablespoon of batter into the frying pan.

 - Let it cook over low heat, about 1-2 minutes, flip with a spatula, and continue cooking for another minute.
 This first crepe is a test, you may need to adjust the heat accordingly to get an even golden colour on it.

 - Transfer the crepe to a wire rack to cool.